hyperledger/besu-docs/docs/public-networks/concepts/proof-of-stake/attestations.md

 * The contents of a block (how long it takes to compute).
 * The hardware processing that block (execution speed).
 * How long it takes for the block to arrive to Besu from the consensus layer.
 * The arrival time of the block from other consensus layer peers.
+  * Besu and your CL client have no control over how late into a slot they receive blocks.
 * General network latency.
 * The status of either Besu or the consensus layer client.